 Only Licensed Members may hold the offices of President, President-elect, Vice President, Director-at-Large, and Chapter Representatives, except for Student chapters.
 Student chapter representatives need not be licensed.

 Section 1.
 The annual dues for membership in the Society shall be as set forth in the Bylaws.

 Section 2.
 Special assessments shall require approval by a 2/3 favorable vote, with all eligible members being given the opportunity to vote.
-The 2/3 favorable vote shall be taken from the votes cast and received within 20 days as specified for amendment ballots in section 2, Article XII of this constitution.
+The 2/3 favorable vote shall be taken from the votes cast and received within 20 days as specified for amendment ballots in this constitution.

 Section 3.
 Contributions and donations may be accepted by the Society.

 Section 4.
 Additional rules regarding dues are found in the Bylaws.